Penny Lancaster: Early life

 Lancaster was born in Redbridge, Essex, England, on 15 March 1971, to Graham and Sally and has a brother named Oliver, born two years later.
 She grew up in the Ilford suburb of Barkingside and in 1986 her family moved to Chigwell.
 At the age of six, Lancaster took up dance, including tap, ballet and modern.
 At 16, she gave up because of her height and decided that aerobics would better suit her frame, and six years later she became a certified fitness trainer.
 It was during this time that she was spotted by a model scout, who suggested she should consider a career in modelling.
-Lancaster suffers from a chronic sweat problem called hyperhidrosis.

 Career

 Early career

-Throughout the 1990s, Lancaster was in a long-term relationship with city trader Mickey Sloan.
+Throughout the 1990s, Lancaster was in a relationship with city trader Mickey Sloan.
 They lived in Bermuda from 1996 to 1998 but separated in 1999.

-Around this time, Lancaster decided to learn about the other side of modelling and began taking photography classes.
+Around this time, Lancaster began taking photography classes.

 Ultimo

 In 2002, Lancaster signed up to be the face of designer lingerie brand Ultimo for £200,000.
-Although she was a success at promoting the brand—raising its profile, especially in the United Kingdom—two years later, Lancaster's contract was not renewed.
+After two years in the role, her contract was not renewed.
 She was replaced in the role by Rod Stewart's ex-wife Rachel Hunter.
 Lancaster soon signed a deal with another top modelling agency, Elite New York.
 Ultimo's decision to replace her, dubbed Bra Wars by the British press, was seen as a publicity stunt, which infuriated Stewart, who described Ultimo's founder Michelle Mone as "manipulative".
 However, two of Stewart's daughters—Kimberly and Ruby—have since modelled for Ultimo.